Congress accuses Centre of promoting pvt telcos at cost of PSUs, asks if electoral bonds involved

 "Why are you meting out step-motherly treatment to public sector companies and this special treatment to private sector undertakings.
 I want to ask Modi ji if his party received benefits in terms of electoral bonds from the latter," Khera said.
 His remarks come in the backdrop of telecom companies Vodafone-Idea and Bharti Airtel announcing on Sunday increases in rates of their mobile phone network services.

-Khera alleged that BSNL and MTNL were making a profit of over Rs 7,000-plus crore under UPA 1 and 2 but were running losses of over Rs 11,000 crore for the past five years.
-"You deliberately allowed them (public sector companies) to bleed to death," Khera said.
+Khera claimed that BSNL and MTNL were making profits of over Rs 7,000 crore under UPA 1 and 2 but were running losses of over Rs 11,000 crore for the past five years.
+"You (govt) deliberately allowed them (public sector companies) to bleed to death," Khera alleged.

 "Look at the efforts to sell BPCL, Container Corporation of India, Shipping Corporation of India.
 They also took money from the capital reserves of the RBI and they are out to sell Maharatna companies of India.
 So the strategy towards the public sector of this government is that if there is a profit-making company, try and reduce its profit if you fail in that case sell it," he alleged.
 Questioning the intention of the government, the Congress spokesperson said, "There has to be a quid pro quo.
 Why would a government go out of its way to destroy the profit-making public sector companies and try maximizing the profits of private sector companies?
 At the end of the day, we end up paying for these stunts."